The Oxfordshire restaurants in the Michelin Guide UK 2022

-We’ve picked out all the Oxfordshire restaurants in the Michelin Guide Great Britain and Ireland 2021 to give you the inside track on some of the best places to eat in the county.
-In summary:
+We’ve picked out all the Oxfordshire restaurants in the Michelin Guide Great Britain and Ireland 2022 to give you the inside track on some of the best places to eat in the county.

-Oli’s Thai in Oxford and The Bell Inn in Langford are the two Bib Gourmand restaurants in Oxfordshire.
-The Bib Gourmand is awarded for good quality, good value cooking (currently set at around £30 or under for 3 courses).
+The only Bib Gourmand restaurant in Oxfordshire is The Bell Inn in Langford.
+This follows the closure of Oli’s Thai in Oxford.
+The Bib Gourmand is awarded for good quality, good value cooking (currently set at around £30.00 or under for 3 courses).

 Langford Near Burford